-For teachers and school staff: Setting the Scene 4

-About this resource 4

-The Student Leaders for Multicultural Inclusion initiative 5

-Why strengthening multicultural inclusion in schools matters 6

-For Students: Taking Action 7

-Multicultural Inclusion Reflection Tool 8

-Cultural Diversity Week 11

-Training for school staff 14

-Exploring culture 15

-Exploring Power and intersectionality 16

-Exploring What it means to be an Ally 17

-Appendix one: Key resources from VCAA and the Department 18

-Appendix Two: Support for connecting with families from diverse backgrounds 20

-Acknowledgments 21
+For teachers and school staff: Setting the scene 4 About this resource 4 The Student Leaders for Multicultural Inclusion initiative 5 Why strengthening multicultural inclusion in schools matters 6 Framework for Improving Student Outcomes (FISO) 2.0 6 Multicultural inclusion and the Victorian F-10 Curriculum 6 For Students: Taking Action 7 Multicultural Inclusion Reflection Tool 8 Cultural Diversity Week 11 Tips from students for running authentic Cultural Diversity Week events 13 Training for school staff 14 Student-led teacher training 14 Exploring culture 15 Introduction: What do we mean when we talk about culture?
+15 Exploring culture in action: Suggested discussion questions for framing culture 15 Exploring Power and intersectionality 15 Introduction: Understanding power and intersectionality 16 Exploring power and intersectionality in action: suggested activities 16 Exploring what it means to be an ally Introduction: What is an ally?
+17 Exploring being an ally in action: suggested activities 17 Appendix 1: Key resources from VCAA and the department 18 Appendix 2: Support for connecting with families from diverse backgrounds Acknowledgments